CrocoFactory/sensei/docs/learn/user_guide/managing_requests.md

 ```

 `httpx` will open the client for each request.
 It slows your application.
 The better
-solution is use single client instance.
+solution is to use a single client instance.
 You can close it whenever you want.

 ```python
 import httpx